study-groups/bioinformatics-study-group/README.md

 # genomics-study-group

-This is a self-study guide for learning [genomic signal processing](https://github.com/study-groups/bioinformatics-study-group/tree/main/papers/2001-Genomic-Signal-Processing-Anastassiou.pdf).
+This is a self-study guide for learning [genomics](https://www.genome.gov/about-genomics/fact-sheets/A-Brief-Guide-to-Genomics).
 The fundamentals of bioinformatic data science are based on [information theory](https://bioinformaticshome.com/bioinformatics_tutorials/sequence_alignment/introduction_to_information_theory.html)  and [sequential sequence processing](./papers/2007-BootstrapParticleFilteringSPMagCandy.pdf).

 The StatQuest video [A gentle introduction to RNA-seq](https://www.youtube.com/watch?v=tlf6wYJrwKY) by Josh Starmer is a good introduction to the field of applied bioinformatics, specifically indentifying and relating sequences of base pairs from [PCR](https://www.youtube.com/watch?v=7beN35g5xuM).